 - Using someone else’s password is a violation of policy, no matter how it was obtained.

 - Establish strong passwords to secure access to university systems and personal computers.
-When the university’s systems can comply, passwords will be required to be a minimum of 16 characters in length and users will be encouraged to create pass phrases where multiple words are combined.
-Passwords will expire every year and new passwords must be substantially different from previous passwords and must be strong as determined by a commercial password strength calculator.
+For university systems that can comply, passwords will be required to be a minimum of 16 characters in length and users will be encouraged to create pass phrases where multiple words are combined.
+Passwords must be strong as determined by a commercial password strength calculator.
+Passwords may expire periodically if there is evidence that they’ve been compromised, and new passwords must be substantially different from previous passwords.

 - Change your password immediately if there is reason to believe your credentials have been compromised or revealed.